-Hormones.
 There are several hormones that are involved in hunger and satiety (feeling full).
 One of them is leptin.
 A simplified explanation of leptin is as weight increases more leptin is made, which contributes to reduced food intake.
 In some individuals, the body becomes resistant to leptin.
 Leptin resistance decreases the beneficial effect of an elevated leptin level to reduce intake.

 While our knowledge of these hormones as a whole is limited, it is even more limited in people with Down syndrome (DS).
-One study done on children with DS who were not obese found higher levels of leptin concentrations and higher indices of leptin resistance.
+One study in children with DS who were not obese found higher levels of leptin concentrations and higher indices of leptin resistance.
 The increased leptin resistance suggests a risk for obesity.
 The authors concluded that the higher level of leptin resistance was caused by the genetics of Down syndrome.
 Interestingly, the children were not obese, but it does suggest the possibility of a propensity to developing obesity at some point.

-Hypothyroidism.
 Hypothyroidism (underactive thyroid) can contribute to weight gain.
 Hypothyroidism is much more common in people with DS.
 The Global Medical Care Guidelines for Adults with Down Syndrome recommend regular screening for hypothyroidism.
 Appropriate treatment may aid weight management.

-Medications.
 There are many medications that cause weight gain.
 Some of these medications are used to treat psychological or behavior problems.
 If weight gain or obesity is a concern for someone taking these medications, talk with your health care provider about reviewing the medications being used and considering alternatives.